15 ways to make your salon more sustainable [Updated]

 Herbs

-10. Reuse where possible
+11. Reuse and recyle where possible

 At London’s Agua Spas in the Mondrian and Sanderson hotels, doing their bit for the planet is all about reusing to reduce waste.
 For example, the spa provides new slippers to every guest so instead of throwing them away, they are saved and given to charity.
 The spa has also implemented a simple way of reusing old towels and linens by cutting them up to make cleansing mitts.

-11. Save your energy
+12. Save your energy

 The first step to reducing your spa's carbon footprint is to carry out an energy audit, explains Brian Anderson, sustainable development manager at Chiva-Som, based in Prachuap Khiri Khan in Thailand, who has led the site to become vastly more efficient after doing just that.

-"We ran an aduti at Chiva-Som in 2013 and then implemented energy conversation measures by replacing existing equipment with energy-efficient technologies to decrease our electricity consumption by 26%, with a related 20% reduction in carbon footprint," he says.
+"We ran an audit at Chiva-Som in 2013 and then implemented energy conversation measures by replacing existing equipment with energy-efficient technologies to decrease our electricity consumption by 26%, with a related 20% reduction in carbon footprint," he says.

 "Last year, we completed another energy audit of the operation and plan to further reduce electricity consumtpion by replacing more equipment.
 All our water heating is achieved through solar-thermal systems on the rooftop of the building, most of our solid waste is sent to recylcing facilities, and we treat and reuse all our waste water for irrigation."

-12. Work with suppliers to reduce waste
+13. Work with suppliers to reduce waste

 For spas and salons that are already open and want to make changes to become more sustainable, but don't have the budget to go back to the drawing board, talking to your suppliers should be the statting point.
 As an example, when The Spa at South Lodge in Horsham first got its flip-flops, each pair came in a plastic bag so the team just asked the supplier to send them without, ultimately saving thousands of bags and cutting down the supplier's costs as well.

-13. Research product ingredients
+15. Research product ingredients

 Once you've been settled with a brand in your salon for a while, it's unlikely you'll think too much about what's going into its products.
 However, it's important to keep an eye on the sources that these raw materials are being taken from and whether they're being extracted in an eco-friendly manner.

 Making sure your chosen brands know how they're putting together its products is essential to ensure sustainability, and is always worth asking about.
-For example, Aromatherapy Associates sources 100% natural ingredients with traceability right back to the farmer and the original source of the essential oil."
+For example, Aromatherapy Associates sources 100% natural ingredients with traceability right back to the farmer and the original source of the essential oil.

 Elsewhere, innovative methods of material-sourcing are similarly being used.
 Medik8, for example, has a long-term commitment to move all its professional product to ocean plastic-derived materials; plastic waste sourced from oceans, rivers and seas.
 Choosing a brand with an ethos like this will make all of the difference in the long-term.